v12technology/fluxtion/docs/sections/integrate-eventprocessor.md

 {% endhighlight %}

 # Inputs to a processor
-An event processor responds to input by triggering a calculation cycle.
-Functions are bound to the calculation cycle to meet the business requirements.
-Triggering a calculation cycle is covered in this section.
+An event processor responds to input by triggering a calculation cycle, triggering a calculation cycle from an input is covered in this section.
+Functions are bound to the calculation cycle to meet the business requirements, see [mark event handling section](runtime) for further details.
 To process inputs the event processor instance it must be initialised before any input is submitted.

 {: .info }
 1 - Call EventProcessor.init() before submitting any input<br/>